Ctross/Ctross.github.io/pages/pages-root-folder/index.md

   title: "Computation, Modeling, and Statistics"
   url: 'https://github.com/Phlow/feeling-responsive'
   image: github-303x182.jpg
-  text: '<em>Feeling Responsive</em> is totally free and licensed under the MIT License.
+  text: 'All of the source code used in my publications is free and publically available.
 Make it your own and do with it what you want.
-Grab your copy or clone it at GitHub and start your website with it.
-Then tell me via Twitter <a href="http://twitter.com/phlow">@phlow</a>.'
+Grab your copy or clone whole projects at GitHub.
+Let me know what you use it for via Twitter <a href="http://twitter.com/mindismoving">@mindismoving</a>.'
 permalink: /index.html
 ---